LouisAlecu/bernard.alecu10-gmail.com/README.md

 The way to use this:
     If you have CMake:
-       1. make build  --- to create the database
+       1. make build  --- to create the database container with docker
-       2. make test  --- to check the python tests
+       2. make test  --- to run the automated unit tests with python
        3. bash run_process.sh  --- to actually get the data and upload it in the database (to be run after make build) If you do not have CMake:
        1. docker-compose up -d